 This Board of Trustees is strongly involved in setting our overall direction and vision, and the trustees understand how the charity operates and what its opportunities and challenges are.
 Monthly board meetings are well attended and our vision, mission and objectives are regularly reviewed.
 You can see who our trustees are here.

-To view a summary of our 2017-2018 Annual Report and Accounts, please click here.
-If you would like to see the full version, please contact our office.
+To view our 2020-21 Annual Report and Accounts, please click here.

 You can also find us on the Charity Commission website for England and Wales.